bruss22/bruss.jinja.loop/README.md

 -%}
 ```
 #### todo:
-combine build script for vlan and physical insterfaces.
+Finish combined build script for vlan and physical interfaces.